 Check out the News tab to see what I have been up too.
 It will be like a blog and what I have been doing for training.

 The Yankee Springs Time Trial at Yankee Springs State Park in Michigan has become a very fun race for me, I have done it 3 years now.
 My first and second year doing this race I did so in the Sport category, in 2015 I ran a time of just under 54 minutes and I do not recall my place, last season I was first overall sport and age group with a time of 47:55.
 This season I have jumped up to Elite/Pro, I had a good race this year 2017 despite getting a flat tire twice on the second lap.
 I had one CO2 that pumped me up for a bit, but had to roll the last few miles on a flat!
 I ended up 18th out of 24 in the category.
+2018 I was able to race a little better and placed 13th, check out the NEWS page for the write up and video.
 For a training program to be at your optimal level for this race just check out the MTB training programs that can be found by clicking on the left sidebar!
 Click the link above to check out this great events website for more information!

 As one of the largest and longest running time trial races in the Midwest, the Yankee Springs TT event regularly draws over 700 participants who are looking to challenge themselves on some of the most advanced and well maintained single track in the state.

 The Fort Custer Stampede at the Fort Custer State Park in Michigan is a fun race, with great scenery, and some different challenges!
 I competed in 2015 with a time of 1:33:22 and 2016 was 6 minutes faster and was overall sport and age group winner.
 This year I did decide to do the Fort Custer Stampede the day after MSB to get miles in to better prep for LJ100.
 I placed 11th in the Pro/Elite field.
+In 2018 I did not do this race because I was not doing a super endurance race and MSB was the day before.
 For a training program to be at your optimal level for this race just check out the MTB training programs that can be found by clicking on the left sidebar and be sure to check out the website for more race information.

 2016 was the first year I tried the Mud Sweat and Beers race (part of Fat Tire Festival up near Traverse City, MI) and I was very glad I did.
 This year, 2017, was my second year racing this event in the Pro/Elite category.
 I spent 8 weeks of training for this race, putting in the time to do well.
 I had an epic race here and placed 10th which was outstanding.
 This is a fun venue and a great course, how can you go wrong on the VASA!
 Last year I had peaked in my training to win the overall sport and age group in the Stout race with a time of 1:22:45, this year I placed 10th in the pro/elite race with a time of 1:13:55 and averaged 17.86 MPH!
+2018 brought on another similar result, with a few more faster guys in the field I was happy to place 14th, once second out of 12th!
+Check the NEWS tab for the write up and the video.
 For a training program to be at your optimal level for this race just check out the MTB training programs that can be found by clicking on the left sidebar and be sure to check out the website above for more info on this race.

 This was my first year doing the race, I raced the Pro/Elite category.
 I had a good time and will probably be back.
 The toughest part of this race is the climb for 1.5 miles, as you know in Michigan, that is a lot!
 The singletrack is amazing!
 I think this race is really around 27 miles, but who’s counting!
 I did pretty good at this race after losing the lead group in the first section of singletrack, I was able to gain ground on them in the second and third sections of singletrack before catching them on the huge downhill about 3 miles before the finish.
 I finished 12th, only 12 seconds behind the winner.
 For me this was a win, I have never come in with the lead group in this level of racing.
+In 2018 I lost the fron tgroup right away and was never able to pull them back in, I did manage to pull out 12th position again!
+Check out the NEWS tab for the write up and video.
 Check out the website for this race at the link above for more information, watch the race footage as well captured on two GoPro’s.
 For a training program to be at your optimal level for this race just check out the MTB training programs that can be found by clicking on the left sidebar!

 The Hanson Hills MTB race up near Grayling, MI is a ton of fun, up north, challenging, and always a top one on my list!
 In 2015 this was the first race I won my age group in, and in 2016 I was 1st overall in age group and 1st or 2nd overall in the sport class.
 I did miss the 2017 race!
 For a training program to be at your optimal level for this race just check out the MTB training programs that can be found by clicking on the left sidebar and be sure to check out the link above for more information on this race.